Combat operations in 1965 during the Indonesia–Malaysia confrontation: Battle of Plaman Mapu

+Battle of Bau

 Lance Corporal Rambahadur Limbu led an advanced party of 16 men in an attack on the forward machine gun position, from where they were to provide support to the rest of the company during their attack.
 They were about 10 yards away when the Indonesian sentry opened fire, wounding one of the Gurkhas and alerting the rest of the platoon.
 Seeing the danger that they were in, Rambahadur Limbu rushed the machine gun and destroyed it with a grenade.
 Alerted, the rest of the Indonesian platoon began to fire on the forward pit, thus making it an untenable position from which to provide support for the company attack.
 In order to report this fact to his platoon commander, Limbu exposed himself to enemy fire before returning to pull two of his wounded comrades to safety.
 An hour-long fire-fight followed, which has since become known as the Battle of Bau, during which the Gurkha company launched an assault on the Indonesian position.
 At least 24 Indonesians are believed killed in the attack, while the Gurkhas suffered three killed and two wounded.

 Rambahadur Limbu subsequently received the Victoria Cross for his actions, with a misleading citation to obscure the fact that the operation was in Kalimantan.
 The company commander, Captain Christopher "Kit" Maunsell, a Queen's Gurkha Officer, Lieutenant Ranjit Rai, and the artillery forward observation officer, Lieutenant Doug Fox, Royal Artillery, attached to 170 Imjin Independent Medium Battery RA, each received the Military Cross.

 The increase in engineer units helped with developing local infrastructure and hence "hearts and minds".
 Other units were encouraged to undertake similar tasks within their capabilities.
 In 1966, the first unit to be awarded the newly instituted Wilkinson Sword of Peace was 40 Light Regiment Royal Artillery for a project near Kuching by its HQ battery and light aid detachment.